kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2010-12-04-packaging-chrome-extensions.markdown

 Sure enough, <code>iso(1) identified-organization(3) oiw(14) secsig(3)
 algorithms(2) 26</code> matches <code>'1.3.14.3.2.26'</code>.

-So that explained the payload format.
-Now I needed a way to build up the signature following this structure.
+That explained the payload format.
+Now I needed a way to build up the signature from my own code to match this structure.

 ## Generating the RSA signature